New Bethel AME Church History 1865 - 2017

 In 1965 the membership celebrated it's 100th year anniversary.
 On October 11, 1971, tragedy again struck in the form of a gas explosion, resulting in the destruction of the church for a second time.
 Churches in the community opened their doors allowing New Bethel to continue its worship services during its reconstruction period.

 On October 14, 1973 the membership was able to move into and dedicate the present sanctuary facility.
 Under the leadership of several Pastors, the Church has completed several improvement renovations and expansion projects, and under the leadership of our present Pastor, Rev. Vernon Dixon, we are planning to do greater expansions.
 We are true believers that through Christ, who strengthens us, all things are possible.
 The membership continues to do Kingdom building and serving God through praises and thanksgiving.
 We humbly accept the earthly and more importantly the Heavenly increases God himself is providing to each of us as individuals, to the Church family and the community at large.
-We have worshiped and served God 147 years and we are looking forward to many more years of love and devotion.
+We have worshiped and served God over 147 years.
+Presently, we are honored to have our first female pastor, Rev. Dr. Elaine Eskew serving at New Bethel.
+We are looking forward to many more years of love and devotion.

 Mission of the Church